-Winners of the 2016 BBC Radio 2 Folk Award for ‘Best Original Track’, The Rheingans Sisters make bold, playful and innovative contemporary music that is anchored in folk traditions without being bound by them.
-Audiences across the world have been captivated by their performances, each one an authentic invitation to participate in an intuitive musical conversation between two musicians at the height of their powers.
-A life-time’s deep learning of European traditions is carefully re-imagined to produce beguiling new music.
-Older musical landscapes shape new songs, asking irresistible questions concerning our own lives.
+Winners of the BBC Radio 2 Folk Award for ‘Best Original Track’ in 2016, the duo’s life-time of deep learning of European traditions is continually re- imagined to produce beguiling new music.
+Older musical landscapes shape new songs that ask irresistible questions concerning our own lives.
 Always creating space for spontaneity and surprise, instrumental pieces are wholly contemporary while drawing from the well of musical knowledge passed down through generations.
+In a brand new collaboration with record label bendigedig (Catrin Finch & Seckou Keita) they released their fourth studio album Receiver in October 2020.

 Fiddle-singers and multi-instrumentalists Rowan and Anna Rheingans grew up in the Peak District, surrounded by traditional music and encouraged to pick up the ﬁddle by their musician mother and violin-maker father from an early age.
 Rowan is a well known on the English folk scene as part of hugely popular BBC Folk Award nominated trio Lady Maisery as well as for her work with Nancy Kerr & The Sweet Visitor Band and the Songs of Separation super-group alongside Eliza Carthy and Karine Polwart.
 Anna lives and works as a fiddle player in Toulouse and is an expert in southern French folk music, having gained a 1st class diploma from the Conservatoire de Toulouse.
 As both sisters have also spent a signiﬁcant amount of time studying ﬁddle music in Sweden and Norway, they pull a range of inﬂuences from both northern and southern European ﬁddle traditions into their own interpretations, compositions and arrangements.
 Over the last few years, Rowan and Anna have toured extensively across the UK, and internationally including in France, Sweden and Australia.